02 GPS

 2. Click on the + icon in the upper right corner.

-The follwing image shows the three screens you’ll see when you add a map.
+The following image shows the three screens you’ll see when you add a map.

 Adding a new map to the app